 4. Write two sentences about the classroom.
 Make sure at least one sentence includes a relative clause.

-5. Create a short bio for one of the students you see, using relative clauses to describe their interests or skills.
+5. Create a mini bio for one of the students you see, using relative clauses to describe their interests or skills.

 Conclusion